arewm/TOP-python/submission/README.txt

 File: `test_case_3_TOP.py`
     Implementation of the K-Means distance-related problem.
 This version is the modified TOP version with calls to our TOP API.

-File: `api.py`
-    A copy of our "api.py" file for easier testing, this is an exact copy of the file located in the root directory.

-File: `api.pyc`
-    Compiled version of our "api.py", kept for easier testing.
+Folder: `TOP_api`
+    Contains copy of "api.py" to be used by code, along with compiled versions of the api, "api.pyc"

 ############